CinTheDev/simple-ode-analyzer/README.md

 This project is a simple function plotter written in C++ to test and compare approximation of ordinary differential equations.

-Here, "differential equation" will almost alway be abbreviated to "ODE" (Ordinary Differential Equation) for convinience.
+Here, "differential equation" will almost always be abbreviated to "ODE" (Ordinary Differential Equation) for convinience.

 ## Feature description